rixxi/event/README.md

+**This pattern introduces more complexity and issues then it solves.
+Use Nette events with [rixxi/redirector](https://github.com/rixxi/redirector) instead, it is more robust and simpler solution then custom event classes.**

+# Discontinued support - You can use it, but you have been warned.

 KISS pattern for solving most of the onEvent problems using basket with some code (IEvent).

 Solves $presenter->redirect([$code, ], $destination[, $arguments]) for you in civilized manner